samsquire/ideas4/README.md

 Take the following C methods to create a socket and listen and accept a connection.

-What if these methods were memory locations, logistical locations that we ne
+What if these methods were memory locations, logistical locations that we need to transit data to.

 ```
 server_fd = socket(AF_INET, SOCK_STREAM, 0))